Microsoft Surface pro and Macbook Pro

 Stylus

 I frequently take notes in OneNote MX (the metro version), especially lately.
 Like most students, I have tended to type my letters over the past few years, but recent studies show that students who take notes by hand do better on tests.
 Well, I’m all for evidence-based research, so I took this to heart, but I’m also lazy, which means I don’t want to type things after I’ve written them down.
-Enter Surface Pro’s stylus, and voila: I can handwrite my notes and have them in a digital format simultaneously.
+Enter Surface Pro’s stylus; voila, I can handwrite my notes and have them in a digital format simultaneously.
 Hell yes.
-Despite its cheap plastic feel, I find that the stylus works well as a digital inking device.
+Despite its cheap plastic feel, the stylus works well as a digital inking device.
 Some complaints about the lack of a dock for the stylus, but honestly, I’ve no issues with that.
 I’ve been using it for a year and have yet to lose it.

 Art-Related Work

 Last note on usability: my fiancée, artist Kelley Frisby, got her Surface Pro on launch day precisely because of the integrated Wacom digitizer with 1,024 levels of pressure sensitivity.
 The usage here was contentious because Surface Pro shipped without a pressure-sensitive driver that Photoshop could understand.
 However, once that driver materialized, she always used the stylus.
-And when we learned about Manga Studio Pro from artist Jonathan Case’s website, things went off the hook as she found it far superior to Photoshop for creating hand-drawn illustrations.
+When we learned about Manga Studio Pro from artist Jonathan Case’s website, things went off the hook as she found it far superior to Photoshop for creating hand-drawn illustrations.
 That she can have her Surface Pro on her lap with pressure sensitivity while she draws and her keyboard handy for using keyboard shortcuts is a huge benefit that other tablets don’t offer.
 Truly, if you’re an artist who draws and paints digitally, Surface Pro is the device for you.
 Nothing else combines so many hardware capabilities and broad software availability.

 3. Battery Life